ramalho/kaminpy/python/ch0-Arithmetic/v1/README.md

 # Arithmetic expression interpreter -- v1

-This version only supports operators with arity 2.
+This version only supports binary operators or built-in functions with arity 2.